einenlum/php-stack-detector/README.md

 All of them use an Adapter, that is for now either [FilesystemAdapter](src/DirectoryCrawler/FilesystemAdapter.php) or [GithubAdapter](src/DirectoryCrawler/GithubAdapter.php)

-You can add your own StackDetector and then add it to the `create` method of the [Detector](src/Detector.php).
+You can add your own StackDetector and then add it to the `getStackDetectors` method of the [HasStackDetectors](src/Factory/HasStackDetectors.php) trait.

 Any Pull Request welcome!